018 The Internet

 Model Answer

-Learning facts is important but there are many other reasons for attending classes each day.
-School teaches us how to navigate complex social relationships, something we need in order to function in society.
-The social aspect of school is something that is very difficult to replicate in an online environment.
-If you have an argument with a friend online, it is easy to turn off the computer and leave the situation unresolved.
-On the other hand, being in a physical classroom with someone forces you to settle your differences sooner rather than later.
+Learning facts is important, but there are many other reasons for attending classes each day.
+School teaches us how to navigate complex social relationships, a skill we need to function in society.
+The social aspect of school is difficult to replicate in an online environment.
+For example, if you have an argument with a friend online, it's easy to turn off the computer and leave the situation unresolved.
+In contrast, being in a physical classroom encourages you to resolve your differences sooner rather than later.

-Another limitation to learning remotely is that much of the information on the Internet is unreliable.
-Even as adults, many people have difficulty deciding which websites they can trust.
-In order for children to learn effectively, they need to be guided by someone who can make sense of the conflicting arguments found online.
-This is best done in a regular classroom, where a teacher can use carefully selected materials such as age appropriate coursebooks and limit exposure to false information.
+Another limitation of remote learning is that much of the information on the internet is unreliable.
+There are many types of false information, such as political propaganda, satirical sites, and misleading advertising.
+Even adults often struggle to decide which websites to trust.
+For children to learn effectively, they need guidance from someone who can help them make sense of conflicting information online.
+This is best achieved in a traditional classroom, where teachers use carefully selected materials, such as age-appropriate coursebooks, and limit exposure to misinformation.
+Furthermore, teachers are able to respond to children's questions with answers that match their level of maturity.

-In conclusion, I think that schools continue to have an important role to play in education, as they are somewhere children can learn social skills and receive accurate information appropriate for their age.
+In conclusion, schools continue to play an important role in education, offering a place where children can develop social skills and receive accurate, age-appropriate information.

 Leave a comment